Satellite-based Services for Disaster Risk Management

-Dr. Karkaletsis emphasized the opportunities offered by the AI4Copernicus project to the external partners, namely the 4 open calls on AI&EO for industrial domains, societal challenges, scientific experiments, and citizen social challenges.
+Dr. Karkaletsis emphasised the opportunities offered by the AI4Copernicus project to the external partners, namely the four open calls on AI&EO for industrial domains, societal challenges, scientific experiments, and citizen social challenges.
 The relevance of such calls is to support the creation of an open, inclusive, and sustainable AI-EO innovation cycle bridging the gap between AI- and data-driven innovation while providing economic, social & environmental benefits.

-Effective prevention and sustainable recovery from wildfires is key for Mediterranean countries, highly exposed to wildfires.
+Effective prevention and sustainable recovery from wildfires are key for Mediterranean countries, highly exposed to wildfires.
 This is the case of the PREFER project- Space-based Information Support for Prevention and REcovery of Forest Fires Emergency in the MediteRranean Area.
-The project, presented by George Eftychidis – Head Satways RTD, was concluded in 2015.
+The project, presented by George Eftychidis, Head Satways RTD, was concluded in 2015.
 Its objectives were to design and develop a pre-operational demonstration of space-based end-to-end information service supporting the prevention, preparedness and recovery of local communities from forest fires in the Mediterranean area.
-The Information Service consisted of a centralized system for archiving, visualization, and delivery to end-users of spatial product, such as seasonal fuel maps, seasonal hazard maps, vulnerability maps, seasonal risk maps, daily hazards maps and prescribed burning maps.
+The Information Service consisted of a centralised system for archiving, visualisation, and delivery to end-users of the spatial product, such as seasonal fuel maps, seasonal hazard maps, vulnerability maps, seasonal risk maps, daily hazards maps and prescribed burning maps.

 - Farmers’ Cooperatives;

 One example entails the need expressed by the insurance firm InterAmerican to develop diversified agricultural parcels’ primes instead of offering a flat insurance rate over a region.